casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/nctl-test.md

 * The **secret key** of the account sending the `Deploy`.
 For this example, we are using node-1 as the sender.
 The secret key file can be found at *casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem*.
 In our example put-deploy, this will appear as `--secret-key /casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem`.
 If your Deploy is more complex and requires multiple accounts, NCTL also establishes multiple users for testing.

 * The **payment amount** in motes, which should be sufficient to avoid an 'Out of Gas' error.
 The payment amount will appear in our example put-deploy as `--payment-amount 2500000000`. **NCTL tests are not an accurate representation of potential gas costs on a live network.
-Please see our [note about gas prices](../../developers/cli/sending-transactions.md#a-note-about-gas-price).**
+Please read about [gas cost for transactions](../../developers/cli/sending-transactions.md#gas-cost-for-transactions).**

 * The **path** to your `Deploy` that you wish to send to the NCTL network.
 This will appear in our example put-deploy as `--session-path <PATH>` and will require you to define the path to your specific `Deploy` Wasm.